IAU College: Programs and locations

 IAU College Dean, Leigh Smith, leads students through the Borghese Gallery in Rome as part of IAU's January Term/Intersession programs.

 IAU operates its main campus in Aix-en-Provence, situated in the southern region of France.
 The programs of study at this campus are offered in both French and English.
 This campus hosts the School of Humanities and Social Sciences, the ACM School of Art, the Donna Dillon Manning School of Global Affairs, and the Centre d'Etudes Françaises.
 Additionally, IAU offers French language studies at its Paris campus, which is located at the Université de Paris-Sorbonne.
 The institution also facilitates semester and summer programs in Barcelona, Spain, catering to students seeking Spanish language and cultural courses.

 IAU conducts traveling seminar programs that allow students to explore multiple countries during their studies, including France, Morocco, Spain, Italy, Greece, Czechia, England, and the Netherlands.

 IAU's ownership encompasses all of its properties in Aix-en-Provence.

 Students working in the library at IAU's main campus in Aix-en-Provence, France.

 Accreditation and affiliations

+The Institute for American Universities-American College of the Mediterranean is accredited under the New England Commission of Higher Education (NECHE).
 Established in 1957, IAU holds a charter from the Regents of the State University of New York and is recognized by the Rectorat of Aix-Marseille University and the French Ministry of Education as a private higher education institution.
 IAU's status as a 501(c)(3) not-for-profit organization in the United States is registered.
 The institution is a founding member of the Association of American International Colleges and Universities (AAICU), a national charter member of the Forum on Education Abroad, and a member of the National Association of Foreign Student Admission (NAFSA), the College Consortium for International Studies (CCIS), and the Association of International Education Administrators (AIEA).

-IAU maintains partnerships with two U.S.-accredited institutions, namely Northern Illinois University and Fairfield University.
-These partnerships allow students to transfer their coursework completed at IAU to either of these institutions.
-IAU's business courses have been approved by Fairfield University and Northern Illinois University, both of which possess accredited and business schools recognized by The Association to Advance Collegiate Schools of Business (AACSB).